 AN OVERVIEW OF THE DISTILLERY INDUSTRY

 Before we get started, let’s take a deeper look into the craft distilling industry.
 According to IBIS World, the distillery industry includes any producer that “distills potable liquors, blends liquors and mixes liquors with other ingredients”.
-It’s been deemed by the Distilled Spirits Council as the “second most valuable” industry in the world (valued at around $20 billion dollars) and continues to see record growth that just keeps sweetening the idea of starting your own distillery.
-The American Craft Spirits Association (ACSA) and other organizations estimate that there are over 1,600 distilleries in the US that are actively distilling spirits.
-Sales volume grew 2.6%, revenue grew 4%, and 2017 was the best year the distillery industry has seen, out-performing the brewery industry.
+It’s been deemed by the Distilled Spirits Council as the “second most valuable” industry in the world (valued at around $20 billion dollars).
+It continues to see record growth that just keeps sweetening the idea of starting your own distillery.
+The American Craft Spirits Association estimates that there are 2,687 distilleries in the U.S. that are actively distilling spirits.
+Sales volume grew 10.4%, sales grew 12.2%, and the distilling industry continues to outperform the brewery industry for the sixth straight year.
 And if you’re really curious, here’s a breakdown of sales and revenue by the spirit.

 There’s just one problem: roughly 60% of bottle sales are attributed to only 2% of distillers.
 But this inequitable disproportion of sales is changing, making it incredibly feasible for new, small-scale craft distilleries to be successful.

 And if that wasn’t good enough news, thanks to this growth and renewed attention on the industry, legislation is following suit.
-The Republican-led tax overhaul that passed in 2017 gave smaller craft distilleries some much-needed tax relief.
+A 2017 tax overhaul gave smaller craft distilleries some much-needed tax relief.
 Tax rates for liquor producers have dropped from $13.50 to $2.70 per gallon (for the first 100,000 gallons produced or imported).
-This tax reduction is allowing smaller craft distilleries to retain more of their income and compete against large corporations and mass-producing distillers.
+This tax reduction allows smaller craft distilleries to retain more of their income and compete against large corporations and mass-producing distillers.